Mobile-MCP/Mobile-MCP/README.md

 ## The Problem

 Mobile LLMs are isolated - they can't access your files, contacts, calendar, or other app data.
-Desktop LLMs use MCP to connect with external tools, but mobile platforms have different constraints (no subprocesses, sandboxing, battery concerns).
+Desktop LLMs use MCP to connect with external tools, but mobile platforms are not as mature yet and have different constraints (no subprocesses, sandboxing, etc).

 ## The Solution

 A **two-sided framework** that bridges this gap:

-- **For LLM Apps**: Import `mmcp-client-android`, get instant access to local MCP servers
+- **For LLM Apps**: Import `mmcp-client-android`, to get access to locally available MCP servers
 - **For App Developers**: Import `mmcp-server-android`, add simple annotations, expose your app's capabilities to any LLM

 ## Platform Support